- Gros Morne National Park, a UNESCO World Heritage Site

 Meals: Breakfast, Lunch, Dinner

-This morning we travel the well-known Viking Trail Route to the most northerly tip of Newfoundland, to the L’Anse aux Meadows National Historic Site, a UNESCO World Heritage Site.
+This morning, we travel the well-known Viking Trail Route to the most northerly tip of Newfoundland, to the L’Anse aux Meadows National Historic Site.
 We will see where the Vikings, the first Europeans to reach the New World, landed and established a settlement.
 We visit the interpretive centre, tour the Viking ruins, and have an interactive experience at the longhouse to discover what life was like for the Viking encampment in 1,000 AD.
-As we make our way onwards to St. Anthony, at the tip of the Northern Peninsula, we tour the town and make our way up to the St. Anthony Lighthouse.
+As we make our way onwards to St. Anthony, at the centre of the Northern Peninsula, we tour the town and make our way up to the St. Anthony Lighthouse.
 Look down at the crashing waves below the shoreline and take in the view of the town.
 The evening is at leisure.

 Overnight: St. Anthony